peppelinux/iptables_xt_recent_parser/README.md

 Tool used for converting jiffies from iptables xt_recent timestamps.
 These timestamps were produced by iptables recent logging action.

-An example of ssh recent activity could be as this:
+An example of ssh recent activity could be like this:

 ````
 export IPT=iptables